Women's international rugby union

 The list may differ from official national union records, as some unions exclude games where they fielded a weaker team or include matches against unofficial or "A" teams.)

 Official recognition of women's internationals was not immediate, as almost all women's rugby was originally organised outside of the control of either national unions or World Rugby for many years.
 As a result, no internationally agreed list of rugby internationals exists; even in the men's game, World Rugby does not decide which matches are test matches, leaving such decisions up to participating unions.
 As a result, one country may classify a match as a full international (and award full test caps) while the opposition may not: countries may even award caps for games against an opposition that is not a national team (World XVs, for example).

 Women's international rugby developed gradually.
 Sweden joined France and the Netherlands in 1984, followed by Italy in 1985.
 The first international match outside Europe took place in 1987 between the United States and Canada.
 In 1990, New Zealand hosted a match, marking the first game played in or involving a team from the Southern Hemisphere.

 Over 1,000 internationals have now been played.
 Traditional centres of rugby in New Zealand, England, and France have been the most successful nations, but they have been joined by several "non-traditional" nations who have also been successful, such as the United States and more recently Canada.

 Rankings

-Women's World Rankings

-Unlike men's rugby, there was historically no official ranking of women's teams — before 2016, World Rugby referred to using the placings in the preceding World Cup.
-However, Rugby Europe compiled an annual ranking of European teams and rugby statistician Serge Piquet produced an unofficial, but accepted, world ranking list.
-Another list appears on The Roon Ba website.
+Prior to 2016 there was no official ranking of the women's teams based on game performance; World Rugby used the placings in the preceding World Cup.
+However, there were multiple unofficial rankings created, including by Rugby Europe, rugby statistician Serge Piquet, and the statistics website The Roon Ba.

-On 1 February 2016, World Rugby introduced its first official rankings of women's national teams, calculated similarly as the existing rankings for men's national teams.
+Since February 2016 nations are ranked based on their game results similar to the men's teams, with the most successful teams being ranked highest.